 First published almost a year ago, this report from the Onion still makes me smile.
 But is it really just a joke?

 Ask a New Zealander to name a website domain name, and here’s what you get.
 Trademe.co.nz, the country’s most-visited website, is the domain most often mentioned by Kiwis, followed by facebook.com, google.com, stuff.co.nz and nzherald.co.nz.
 The information comes from the Colmar Brunton survey Internet Domain Names in New Zealand, commissioned by the New Zealand Domain […]

 Not a bad report from CBC Ottawa on the rise of the social media communicator – except for the news anchor’s clumsy reference to how you could be “a professional tweeple”.
 Anyone know the singular form of “tweeple”?

-…senior officials say the State Department asked Twitter to refrain for going down for periodic scheduled maintenance at this critical time to ensure the site continues to operate.
+From Anderson Cooper’s blog at CNN.com. …senior officials say the State Department asked Twitter to refrain for going down for periodic scheduled maintenance at this critical time to ensure the site continues to operate.
 Bureau’s and offices across the State Department, they say, are paying very close attention to Twitter and other sites to get […]

 If you thought Facebook was just about staying in touch with friends, or finding long-lost schoolmates, then you’ll be blown away by Facebook Fanatic, a book whose authors say they will reveal: 75 Ways to Buzz Your Band Popularity Tips and Tricks to Make You Facebook Royalty Coolest Profile Names and URLs Get Celebrities and […]